Prometheus-WG/prometheus-spec/README.md

 - Worker node `W`: party prepared to perform actual computing for some reward `s`.
 - Verifier node `V`: party prepared to verify the actual computing using PCP for some reward `s / z << s`

-The actual computing task is split by the client node into *batches* suitable for parallel processing in a distributed P2P network.
+The client node splits the actual computing task into *batches* suitable for parallel processing in a distributed P2P network.

-For each batch, the client selects Client and Verifier nodes on some open market or by an auction (the actual selection is not part of this protocol).
-They agree upon the price of the computing and stakes (see below) in a process of off-chain P2P communications.
+For each batch, the client selects Client and Verifier nodes on some open market or by auction (the actual selection is not part of this protocol).
+They agree upon the price of the computing and stakes (see below) in the process of off-chain P2P communications.

 To secure the actual computing Worker and Validator node prepare payments with stakes `w` and `v` correspondingly.
 All three parties secure costs `s+w+v` under special contract on the Bitcoin blockchain (see section "Smart Contract" below for the contract details) and wait for a necessary number of confirmations (up to their agreement).